mod-audio/mod-cv-plugins/README.md

 ### Building and installation

 The logic operators plugin uses [DPF](https://github.com/DISTRHO/DPF).
-This is included in a submodule, therefore this needs to be enabled before this can plugin be build.
-This can be enabled by running:
+This is included in a submodule, therefore this needs to be enabled before this plugin can be build.
+To enabled this, run:
 ```
 $ git submodule init
 $ git submodule update